October 9, 2019

 She wore purple from her head to her toes.
 She wrapped her head in purple cloth, and wore layers of purple tops, and several skirts all long and nearly touching the floor.
 She would have so many layers of clothing on at one time she looked three times her size and much taller.
 She dyed all of her clothes purple before she would consider wearing them.
 She would laugh on occasion showing two teeth in an otherwise empty mouth.
 I’m not sure how old she was, but her hair, when she would uncover it, was snow white.
 I was always a little afraid of this lady in purple, whose name I can’t remember.
 Maybe I was scared of her because she stayed to herself in a dark corner in the dining room and sometimes in the empty room in the basement of this Chicago rowhouse my family came to live in.

 I moved from Washington, D.C. to Chicago to live with my maternal mother Nannie, in the early 1960s, but that’s a story for another time.
-One summer before my 12th birthday Nannie moved us to a room in a home owned by an elderly friend of hers from church, Mother Stewart.
+One summer before my 12th birthday Nannie, Momma, moved us to a room in a home owned by an elderly friend of hers from church, Mother Stewart.
 There was one other boarder in this home, a purple bag lady.
 At first, I thought she was just another boarder like us who needed a temporary place to stay.
 She would sit in her corner alone, talking and laughing to herself or singing old spirituals.
 That might have contributed to the fear I had of her just a little.
 She would have all of her worldly possessions on the floor around her like little pods in paper shopping bags.
-She would tie them together in clusters by pieces of cloth pulled through their handles.
+She kept them tied together in clusters with pieces of cloth pulled through their handles.

-The Bag Lady would always gather her bags in the early morning hours and head downtown to Roosevelt Park or sit at the bottom of the ‘L’ at 63rd and King Ave.
+The Bag Lady would always gather her bags in the early morning hours and head downtown to Roosevelt Park or sit at the bottom of the ‘L’ at 63rd and M. L. King Ave.
 She would stay out all day and return around sunset.
-She sat amongst her bags at night folding and unfolding her things, organizing them in a way that made sense to only her.
+Then, she would sit amongst her bags folding and unfolding her things, organizing them in a way that made sense only to her.

 Our Mother worked evenings as a Nurse’s Aide so she would feed us early and instruct us not to leave the room unless we had to go to the bathroom.
 I would get to lay in the bed with my sister on those evenings and listen to the Bag Lady mumbling to her self or performing her nightly hygiene routine.
 Mother Stewart would be shuffling around in the kitchen preparing her meal for the evening.
 We didn’t have a T.V. in our bedroom, no one did in those days.
 There was one television in the living room, and the entire household shared it.
 Basically, the children watched whatever the adults were watching.
 Once the six o’clock news went off the T.V. went off.

 I looked forward to the evening’s sounds and wonderful smells.
 In the quiet stillness of the late evening atmosphere, I could hear the two old ladies talking.
 I was shocked the first time I heard them because I didn’t think the Bag Lady was capable of intelligent conversation.
 I thought she could only ramble and sing spirituals.
 Well, I use the word “conversation” loosely.
 It was more like the Bag Lady making short declarations and Mother Stewart responding with short responses.
-It was comical to listen to as an adolescent.
-With a dim lamp light sitting on the small kitchen table Mother Stewart would make mint tea on top of the stove.
-Until then, I had never had anything other than Lipton black tea that Big Momma, Fannie, would fill with carnation milk and sugar.
-I’m pretty sure that Mother Stewart was aware that I was watching from across the hall.
-Some nights she would offer me and my sister some of her mint tea.
-She showed us the mint plants she grew out back along the back wall of the house.
+It was comical to listening to them as an adolescent.
+With a dim lamp sitting on the small kitchen two-person table, Mother Stewart would make mint tea on top of the stove.
+Until then, I had never had anything other than Lipton black tea that Big Momma, Fannie, would make for me back home in DC.
+Big Momma would pour just a little tea into the cup and then fill it the rest of the way with carnation milk and sugar.
+I’m pretty sure that Mother Stewart was aware that we were watching from across the hall because some nights she would offer me and my sister some of her mint tea.
+She was a bit surprised that we had never had mint tea before so she showed us the mint plants she grew in the backyard along the back wall of the her house.
 I never knew water with wilted green leaves floating in it could taste so good.
-She would stand at the little stove in her small narrow kitchen and watch for the water to start to simmer.
+She would stand at the little stove in her small narrow kitchen and watch for the water to start to boil.
 Then she would add the washed mint leaves and remove the small enamel pot from the hot burner.
-After a few minutes, she would strain the green-ish water into our cups and added a heaping teaspoon of sugar, perfection.
+After a few minutes, she would strain the green-ish water into our cups and add a heaping teaspoon of sugar, perfection.
 I never forgot this process of making tea from a plant instead of a teabag.
-It never even occurred to me that this was the foundation for my fascination with teas and herbs decades later, and the different ways to use them.
+It never even occurred to me that this was the foundation for my fascination with teas and herbs decades later.

-Frequently the Bag Lady would roast peanuts to sell in the park late at night.
-She would spread the nuts on a well-worn sheet pan and place them in a hot oven.
-After some time you could smell the aroma of the roasting nuts all through the house.
+Frequently the Bag Lady would roast peanuts late at night to sell in the park .
+You could smell the aroma of the roasting nuts all through the house.
 She would take them from the oven and let them cool, and portion them out into small brown paper bags, what we called candy bags.
 She would roll down the tops tightly, ready to sell on the street for .25 cents each.
 Like the tea, roasted nuts were something new to me and the aroma was amazing.
 The Bag Lady would let my sister and I have a bag of nuts sometimes if we were awake.
 It became the only way I would eat nuts for the rest of my life.
+I mean, why would anyone want them raw.
 Her sharing her amazing nuts and watching how she and Mother Stewart interacted helped me to overcome my fear of her.